erikarenhill/solaredge-modbus-hass/README.md

 # Enable readings from external RS485 meter

 Just add "read_meter1: true" to the configuration block.
-For now it only supports one external meter for getting values such as current (own) power consumption, grid power, etc.... so you can calculate your own consumption from the solar panels and import/export for example.
+If you have an additional meter, add "read_meter2: true".
+For now it only supports two external meter for getting values such as current (own) power consumption, grid power, etc.... so you can calculate your own consumption from the solar panels and import/export for example.
 Thanks to [awulf](https://github.com/awulf) for contributing with code and testing for this feature.
+Thanks to [magpern](https://github.com/magpern) for adding support for a second meter.